 Kendi has published numerous academic essays as well as op-eds in publications such as The New York Times, The Huffington Post, Salon, and The Chronicle of Higher Education.
 He is also the author of the award-winning book, The Black Campus Movement: Black Students and the Racial Reconstitution of Higher Education, 1965-1972.
+In 2018, he was named a columnist for a new vertical of The Atlantic focusing on ideas, opinion, and political and cultural commentary.
 He is currently working on a book with One World/Random House, tentatively titled, How to Be an Antiracist: A Memoir of My Journey.

 Racist Ideas in America: From Slavery To Black Lives Matter